oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/udp/SerializedExecutionContext.md

 - The `SerializedExecutionContext` class is a modified version of `akk.io.SerializedSuspendableExecutionContext` that provides a serialized execution context for running tasks in a single thread.

 2. What is the significance of the `GNU Lesser General Public License` mentioned in the code?
-- The `GNU Lesser General Public License` is the license under which the `alephium` project is distributed, and it allows for the free distribution and modification of the library.
+- The `GNU Lesser General Public License` is the license under which the `oxyg3nium` project is distributed, and it allows for the free distribution and modification of the library.

 3. What is the relationship between the `SerializedExecutionContext` class and the `AbstractNodeQueue` trait?
 - The `SerializedExecutionContext` class extends the `AbstractNodeQueue` trait, which provides a thread-safe implementation of a linked list that can be used to store and execute tasks in a serialized manner.